Register and feature your shop

 A price file helps to index the products and prices in your shop.
-It contains information about, for example, products, prices and stock status.
+It is placed on your servers and contains information about, for example, products, prices and stock status.
 We read the price file several times per day to keep the information on PriceSpy updated.
 If you use an e-commerce system, it’s very likely that it can create a price file automatically.

 If you haven’t got a price file, we will have to scan your shop using our agents.
 This has disadvantages for us, our users, and for you.
 The changes you make in your shop won’t be shown on the PriceSpy site as quickly, and scanning your shop may put a higher load on your servers.

 - The price file should should have a static URL that doesn't change.

 - The file does not have to be static, but can consist of a script that dynamically retrieves the information directly from the shop's database.
 If the file is static, make sure it’s updated frequently so that we always display the correct information on PriceSpy.